 Except for lambing in cold weather our sheep are wintered outside.
 Pasture lambing is done in spring in warmer weather and shelter is provided by wooded areas.
 We do some winter lambing of mainly A.I. bred ewes.
 These lamb out in just a few days and lamb either in a barn or nearby pasture.
 All lambs are eartagged at birth with flock ID and also EID tags, which makes it possible to scan in their information and weight at weighing, saving time and eliminating errors.

-The sheep are grazed on irrigated pastures and high desert rangeland containing sagebrush and juniper.
+The sheep are grazed on irrigated pastures, crops and high desert rangeland containing sagebrush and juniper.
 It’s necessary to feed hay in winter because of snow cover and cold weather.

 We believe in maintaining the health of our sheep by raising them in a healthy outdoor environment and also by keeping a closed flock.
-Our ewe flock has been closed since 2004.
+Our ewe flock has been closed since 2004 and all rams are brought in by A.I.
 We provide a good mineral mix and pay attention to selenium levels since we’re in a deficient area.

-We’ve been using laparoscopic A.I. for many years to utilize semen from top Australian W. Dorper flocks using LambPlan.
-This gives us genetic ties to a larger number White Dorper than would be possible using U.S. sires.
-Also most Australian flocks are larger and are raised in more extensive environments, similar to ours.
+We’ve been using laparoscopic A.I. for many years to access genetics from top Australian W. Dorper flocks using LambPlan.
+This has worked well for us and we’ve developed a broad base of bloodlines to work with.
+It also suits our operation since most Australian flocks are larger and are raised in more extensive environments.